achaseiiix/OiaT-Guides/_posts/2022-8-1-moneymaking.md

 ## Late game money making

-### This section is for people who have earned multiple 1 in a trillion eggs & have hundreds of billions in wallet.
+### This section is for people with over 1t in wallet

 At this point, there are 2 options for further progression, which you can switch between at any time.